-We’ve operated a small bed and breakfast inn in Southern Vermont for 16 years, and as you can imagine, I have spent a lot of time in the kitchen, much of it looking for ways to save some of that time while still offering something special to my guests.
+After spending years as a newspaper and radio reporter and magazine writer, I needed a change.
+So, my husband and I operated a small bed and breakfast inn in a big old Victorian in Southern Vermont for more years than I want to count, and as you can imagine, I have spent a lot of time in the kitchen, much of it looking for ways to save some of that time while still offering something memorable to my guests.